Free «Characterization of Mookie in Do the Right Thing» Essay Paper

 The basis of cause of drama in movie is caused conflict of interests among people with divergent opinions.
 In Do the Right Thing, the most outstanding theme is conflict, as depicted in almost all the elements of the movie.
 The creation of conflict by the director is so effective that the movie critics have involved in supporting certain characters while discussing the issues in the movie.
 This is obvious because a movie, just like other artistic works, is a reflection of what happens in the society.
 Do the Right Thing covers politics of the American society as a reflection of what the society does; hence, it would be wrong to isolate the Spike Lee’s political perspectives.
 The two extreme viewpoints that are taken by the movie critics depict the American people’s take on racial conflicts rather than the political ones, as created by the author.

 An audience, trying to grasp any meaning of the unfolding events in the film, constantly meets conflict.
 As the film is set, these conflicts are caused by the characters in the movie.
 There are at least 124 conflicts between the characters in Do the Right Thing.
 For example, when Sal asks Radio Raheem to switch off his boom-box, there is an eruption of conflict where Raheem says “Yo!
 Put some more mozzarella on that motherfucker n’ shit,” on top of his voice (Do the Right Thing).
-Race-based issues are dominant in the movie, but hat is not the only concern.
+Race-based issues are dominant in the movie, but that is not the only concen.

 The real moment when the director of the movies depicts high tension between characters is when D. J Mister Senor Love Daddy causes commotion with his radio alarm.
 After the alarm rings, Mookie wakes Jade, his sister, up.
 Jade is very upset about Mookie’s call, because the day is Saturday, and she expects to sleep longer.
 Mookie’s persistence to wake her up makes Jade irritate her, and she replies, “Shouldn’t you be at work?”
 (Do the Right Thing).
 These two characters are related by blood, and there should not be high tension between two members in the family, as depicted in the film.
 The urban environment disrespects the value of family ties, as the case may tell.
 The siblings’ lack of understanding is an indication that the family, as a basic unit of the society, is dysfunctional.
 In real life, Lee has four kids, and his experiences in the family may have been the motivation towards to show familial tension as one of the main themes in the movie.